nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 ### 2.4.
 Render QHub

-The render step will use `qhub_config.yaml` as a template to create an output folder and generate all the necessary files for deployement.
+The render step will use `qhub_config.yaml` as a template to create an output folder and generate all the necessary files for deployment.

 The below example will create the directory `qhub-deployment` and fill it with the necessary files.

         $ qhub render -c qhub_config.yaml -o qhub-deployment -f

 Move the config file into the output directory

         $ mv qhub_config.yaml qhub-deployment/

 ## 3. Deployment and DNS registry